 Everyone has a different idea of what a “dream vacation” looks like.
 Some want adventure under tropical skies, while others crave a quiet place to relax.
 It all depends on the break you need from your everyday life.

 Therefore, you’ll want to research the type of location you want to stay in for a while.
-Review travel guides or read up on some real-life accounts that describe your ideal place.
+Visit AAA's Trip Canvas or read up on some real-life accounts that describe your ideal place.
 Take into account what experiences you want and what will be financially reasonable for you.